NetApp-openstack-dev/openstack-docs/source/cinder/deployment_choice/section_construct-mappings.rst

 the scheduler capacity weigher may be configured to spread new volumes among backends uniformly or to fill one backend before using another.

-Beginning with Mitaka, the Data ONTAP drivers report per-pool controller utilization values to the scheduler, along with a "goodness function" that allows the scheduler to prioritize backends that are less utilized.
+Beginning with Mitaka, the ONTAP drivers report per-pool controller utilization values to the scheduler, along with a "goodness function" that allows the scheduler to prioritize backends that are less utilized.
 Controller utilization is reported as a percentage, and the goodness function is expected to yield a value between 0 and 100, with 100 representing maximum "goodness".
-The default goodness function supplied by the Data ONTAP drivers is "100 - capabilities.utilization", and it may be overridden on a per-backend basis in the Cinder configuration file.
+The default goodness function supplied by the ONTAP drivers is "100 - capabilities.utilization", and it may be overridden on a per-backend basis in the Cinder configuration file.

 .. note::

-   The storage controller utilization metrics are reported by the Mitaka Cinder drivers for Data ONTAP 8.2 or higher, operating in either Cluster or 7-mode.
+   The storage controller utilization metrics are reported by the Mitaka Cinder drivers for ONTAP 8.2 or higher, operating in either Cluster or 7-mode.

 Beginning with Newton, additional information such as aggregate name and